injeti-manohar/AZ-104/Module8.md

 > So how you ensure uptime

-- by deploying more than 1 VM across Availability Zones
+- by deploying more than 1 VM across Availability SETS
-- VM CAN ONLY BE ADDED IN A AVAILABLITY ZONE AT TIME OF CREATION....
+- VM CAN ONLY BE ADDED IN A AVAILABLITY SET AT TIME OF CREATION....
 NOT AFTER THAT